Obarun/66/doc/66-deeper.md

 This directory and its subdirectories are managed by `66`.
 Users, including system administrators, should avoid directly interacting with these directories.

-It create at [66 scandir create](66-scandir.html#start) invocation if it doesn't yet.
+It is created at [66 scandir create](66-scandir.html#start) invocation if it does not exist yet.

 ### %%livedir%%/log